-7. The number of the message page just created should appear as the Page #.
-If it does not, get it there with the Page Up and Page Down buttons.

-Verify that the Seq # is 1 since the queue being defined will have only this single sequence page.
+- 7. Use the Page Up and Page Down buttons until the number of the message page just created appears as the Page #. - Verify that the Seq # is 1 since the queue being defined will have only this single sequence page.